chrisrzhou/io/README.md

-A digital imprint of myself on the web.
+Progressively imprinting myself digitally on the web, one commit at a time.

 > What [data](./data) I cannot render, I do not understand